-Here's a small sample of what the Barn Museum offers: a rare Elma-made carriage from the Jerge Blacksmith Shop; poultry-raising equipment (such as a rare wooden incubator) made by Buffalo-base Cyphers Incubator Company (which had a 50-acre Research Farm on Bowen Road); old Post Office equipment; a Wiard one-horse plow made in Batavia; unique hand tools of every sort; an 1880-era Fire Bell from Springbrook Fire Department; a high-wheeled bicycle; haying machinery & tools; and so much more.
+Here's a small sample of what the Barn Museum offers: a rare Elma-made carriage from the Jerge Blacksmith Shop; poultry-raising equipment (such as a rare wooden incubator) made by Buffalo-base Cyphers Incubator Company (which had a 50-acre Research Farm on Bowen Road in Elma Center); old Post Office equipment; a Wiard one-horse plow made in Batavia; unique hand tools of every sort; an 1880-era Fire Bell from Springbrook Fire Department; a high-wheeled bicycle; haying machinery & tools; and so much more.
 See photos for examples

 Please view the photo slideshow below which shows the interior of the main section of the Barn Museum.
 To view the slideshow manually, click on the image, then arrow right & left.

 Inside The Barn Museum: a wooden incubator heated with kerosene built by the Cyphers Incubator Company of Buffalo, NY.